justinjstark/DependencyInjectionLifetimes/src/Lifetimes/README.md

 Lifetimes are a basic building block of dependency injection.
 They tell the IoC Container when to instantiate a new object vs when to use one that already exists.

-Even if you are not familiar with dependency injection, you are most likely still familiar with lifetimes.
-When not using dependency injection, we still have to worry about the lifetime of our services.
+You most likely deal with service lifetimes even if you are not familiar with dependency injection.
 This is usually done using static singletons, factories, and similar techniques.
-With dependency injection the responsibility of controlling service lifetime moves from the individual components to application startup when services are registered.
+With dependency injection the responsibility of controlling service lifetimes moves from code patterns and service internals to the application root where services are registered at application startup.

 Microsoft.Extensions.DependencyInjection provides three lifetimes: transient, singleton, and scoped.

 ### Transient

-A class is instantiated for every dependency.
+A new service is instantiated every time one is requested.
 This is the standard lifetime and should be used unless another lifetime is required.

 In the following object graphs, if Z has a transient lifetime, a new Z will be instantiated for each Z node.